feature-engine/feature_engine/docs/index.rst

 Scaling:
 ~~~~~~~~

-Scaling the data can help to balance the impact of all variables on the model, and can improve the
+Scaling the data can help to balance the impact of all variables on the model, and can improve
 its performance.

 - :doc:`api_doc/scaling/MeanNormalizationScaler`: scale a given set of columns using mean normalization